 Look at the Shelter Status chart.

-There are two closed shelters that can be used if the current shelters approach capacity.
+There are four closed shelters that can be used if the current shelters approach capacity.
 No new locations need to be found at this time.

 As the operation progresses, whenever a shelter is opened, consult the Shelter Status chart.
 Once all the shelters are open, start looking for new shelter locations.